noefp/easy_gdb/README.md

     cd ../../

-To start the PHP server that run the service to show the web, you can run this command where you installed the example_db:
+To start the PHP server that run the service to show the web, you can run this command in the same location where you installed easy_gdb:

-    example_db$ php -S localhost:8000
+    php -S localhost:8000

 In web browser (Chrome, Firefox, etc) go to: `localhost:8000/easy_gdb/`